sharduul/chalk/_posts/2020-05-07-improve-web-performance-preload-prefetch-preconnect.md

 og_image: "posts/vscode.png"
 ---

-{% include image.html path="posts/vscode.png" path-detail="posts/vscode.png" alt="Must Have VSCode Extensions" %}
+{% include image.html path="posts/tricks.jpg" path-detail="posts/tricks.jpg" alt="How to improve web performance" %}

 There are various ways through which we can improve the performance of our webpage.